 - other business entities should we plan to merge with or be acquired by that business entity, or if we undergo a re-organisation with that entity.

-Your personal information may be transferred to, and stored at, a destination outside the European Economic Area ("EEA") and may also be processed by staff operating outside the EEA who work for us, or for one of our service providers.
+Your personal information may be transferred to, and stored at, a destination outside the United Kingdom ("UK") and may also be processed by staff operating outside the UK who work for us, or for one of our service providers.

-When we, or our permitted third parties, transfer your information outside the European Economic Area, we or they will impose obligations on the recipients of that data to protect your information to the standard required in the European Economic Area or otherwise require the recipient to subscribe to international frameworks intended to enable secure data sharing.
-In the case of transfers by us, we may also transfer your information where: (i) the transfer is to a country deemed to provide adequate protection of your information by the European Commission; or (ii) where you have consented to the transfer.
+When we, or our permitted third parties, transfer your information outside the UK, we or they will impose obligations on the recipients of that data to protect your information to the standard required in the UK or otherwise require the recipient to subscribe to international frameworks intended to enable secure data sharing.
+In the case of transfers by us, we may also transfer your information where: (i) the transfer is to a country deemed to provide adequate protection of your information by the UK government; or (ii) where you have consented to the transfer.